 Mens Basketball Coach Profiles

-Coach Gary Bailey will begin his 8th season as Head Coach in the 2012-13 season.
-Coach Bailey has guided the Tigers to the NCCAA II National Tournament in all seven seasons, and has advanced to the Elite Eight all seven years.
-They were crowned National Champions in 2006, 2009, 2010, 2011 and again this past season in 2012.
-This past season, while winning the National Championship, the team ended the season with a 25-10 mark.
+Coach Gary Bailey will begin his 9th season as Head Coach in the 2013-14 season.
+Coach Bailey has guided the Tigers to the NCCAA II National Tournament in seven seasons, and has advanced to the Elite Eight seven times.
+Grace was crowned National Champions in 2006, 2009, 2010, 2011 and 2012.

-Coach Bailey picked up is 173rd win this past season and is the all-time winningest coach in Grace’s 50 years of basketball history.
-Over his seven seasons at GBC, the Tigers have averaged 24.5 wins a year.
-Over the last seven seasons, the Tiger’s have a 112-15 record against NCCAA II teams nationally and an NCCAA II Regional record of 69-6.
+Coach Bailey picked up is 190th win this past season and is the all-time winningest coach in Grace’s 52 years of basketball history.
+Over his seight seasons at GBC, the Tigers have averaged 24 wins a year.
+Over the last eight seasons, the Tiger’s have a 126-20 record against NCCAA II teams nationally and an NCCAA II Regional record of 77-8.
 The

 In 2010-11 Bailey earned his 4th consecutive “NCCAA II Midwest Regional Coach of the Year Award.”
 In 2009 & 2011 Bailey was honored with the “NCCAA National Coach of The Year” award.
 In 2011 he was also selected as the CCSN (Christian College Sports Network) Coach of the Year and the BCAM (Basketball Coaches Association of Michigan) Coach of the Year as the top college coach in the state of Michigan for 2011.
 This past season Bailey was invited to coach the Senior All Stars in the Champions of Character game against the area professional players.
 He was honored by receiving the Glenn VanWieren Coaching Award in 2012.

 Bailey was selected to the Grace Bible College Athletic Hall of Fame in 2013.